Merkel Cell Cancer

 To help ease your stress:

 Ask your healthcare team or social worker for help.

 Talk with a spiritual advisor, such as a minister or rabbi.

 Ask your healthcare team about medicines for depression or anxiety.

 Keep socially active.

-Join a cancer support group.
+Join a cancer support group in person or online.

 Cancer treatment is also hard on the body.
 To help yourself stay healthier, try to: